My Sacrifice

 "My Sacrifice" is a song by American rock band Creed.
 It was released on October 16, 2001, as the lead single from their third studio album, Weathered.
 The song peaked at number four on the US Billboard Hot 100 chart for the week of February 9, 2002, and reached number one on the Mainstream Rock Tracks chart for nine consecutive weeks, beginning in December 2001.
 Worldwide, the song was a top-20 hit in Australia, Ireland, New Zealand, and the United Kingdom.
 The song was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal in 2003 at the 45th Annual Grammy Awards.

 Writing and recording

 Scott Stapp recalls the writing process of "My Sacrifice" in a 2019 interview with Kerrang.

 According to Stapp, both Tremonti and himself knew that they had written something special that would connect with people and that Creed fans at the time would appreciate it and like it.
 However, they did not know it would go on to become so successful and "stand the test of time."
 During the recording sessions of Weathered at the J. Stanley Productions Inc. recording studio in Ocoee, Florida, Jay Stanley recalls his initial impression of hearing "My Sacrifice" while working with the band stating that he knew the song was going to be huge the first time he heard it.
+Tremonti recalls in a 2024 interview with Spin that "My Sacrifice" was one of the earliest songs the band wrote for the Weathered album.
+He recalls that the band would play an early version of the song during the soundchecks during the Human Clay tour.